kawasin73/legacygl.js/doc/tutorial-managing-shader-variables.md

 legacygl.add_uniform("mymat4", "Matrix4f");
 ```

-This automatically creates an entry for each variable, e.g., `legacygl.myint`, and you can access the actual data on the CPU via `legacygl.myint.value` which is just `int` or `float` for scalars and [glMatrix](http://glmatrix.net) objects otherwise.
-After setting the values appropriately, you need to send them to the GPU by calling
+This automatically creates an entry for each variable, e.g., `legacygl.myint`, and you can access the actual data on the CPU via `legacygl.myint.value` which is just a number for scalars or a [glMatrix](http://glmatrix.net) object for vectors and matrices.
+After setting the values as you like, remember to send them to the GPU by calling
 ```
 #!javascript
 legacygl.set_uniforms();
 ```
-before drawing (otherwise the changes don't take effect). `legacygl` also provides a simple push/pop mechanism (much like `glPushMatrix/glPopMatrix`) for each variable:
+before drawing, otherwise the changes don't take effect. `legacygl` also provides a simple push/pop mechanism (much like `glPushMatrix/glPopMatrix`) for each variable:
 ```
 #!javascript
 legacygl.myint.push();